Agency for Sustainable and Operational Social Security: Functions of Agency

-DOST centers also allow providing methodological assistance to employers and employees.
+DOST centers also allow provide methodological assistance to employers and employees.
 DOST centers have the competence of registration of labor contracts.
 Furthermore, in special cases agency is providing unemployed people with an opportunity of self-employment, although providing a new system of disability determination.

 DOST centers also have a duty to create and update the unified portal for vacancies, registering CV-s of people seeking employment.
 DOST agency is operating on a commercial basis (self-financing autonomous principle), and most of the services are paid.